-60270 Local Travel and Mileage Use this cost element to budget for mileage associated with travel within the greater metropolitan area, including Salem.
+Use this cost element to budget for mileage associated with travel within the greater metropolitan area, including Salem.

 - Cost recovery for bus passes is built into the insurance rate, so DO NOT budget for employee bus passes in this cost element.
-Note that bus passes are a general benefit; you do not need to count the number of passes your department will actually use.
-Agencies supplying bus/train tickets to clients should budget them in - Agencies supplying bus/train tickets to clients should budget them in cost element 60240, supplies. - All bargaining units now use the Federal mileage reimbursement rate, which is \$0.50 per mile beginning January 1st, 2010.
+Note that bus passes are a general benefit; you do not need to count the number of passes your department will actually use. - Agencies supplying bus/train tickets to clients should budget them in cost element 60240, supplies. - All bargaining units now use the Federal mileage reimbursement rate, which is \$0.51 per mile beginning January 1st, 2011.
 Accounts Payable will notify departments if the IRS announces a change to this rate.